+11.2.4.2 Audio description or media alternative (pre-recorded – closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.7 (Speech output for video information).

-11.2.1.5 Captions (live)
+11.2.5 Captions (live) (SC 1.2.4)

 Where ICT is non-web software that provides a user interface, it shall satisfy the success criterion in Table 11.5.